Moonlight Syndrome: Synopsis

 Moonlight Syndrome takes place in a parallel reality to that of the main Twilight Syndrome series.
 One year after the events of Twilight Syndrome: Investigation, series protagonist Mika Kishii is attending high school in the town of Takashi when she begins to sense something very wrong with the people there.
 Events are brought to the fore when fellow student Kyoko Kazan is killed in an accident.
 Determining that all of these problems are a result of a psychic phenomena surrounding Takashi, Mika is joined in her investigation by Chisato Itsushima and Yukari Hasegawa.
 As Mika tries to balance her investigation and leading a normal life, events being to escalate with violent incidents ranging from a mass suicide near her home to disturbing behavior from several of her close friends.
 Many of them, herself included, are confronted by a white-haired boy during the incidents.

 Eventually, Mika becomes troubled by hallucinations and strange dreams related to Takashi's plight, and several students die in suspicious circumstances, leaving the survivors increasingly disturbed.
 Events culminate for Mika when she is confronted by the white-haired boy, after which she disappears.
-Chisato and Yukari, along with Kyoko's brother Ryo, continue investigate.
+Chisato and Yukari, along with Kyoko's brother Ryo, continue to investigate.
 Following multiple psychic signs of Mika's presence, Chisato and Yukari are killed directly or indirectly by the white-haired boy's actions.
 This leaves Ryo to eventually confront the boy, a supernatural being who has been subtly manipulating these incidents by forming contracts.

 The boy has been attempting to demonstrate to Mika what he perceives as humanity's true nature as all of the events surrounding Takashi were a result of people making selfish contracts with the boy in exchange for someone's death, with Kyoko's death stemming from a jealous student due to her incestuous love for Ryo.
 After Ryo seemingly defeats the white-haired boy, he briefly reunites with Mika, only for her to die in his arms as they embrace.
 In a post-credits scene, an unhinged Ryo is seen holding a paper bag on his lap containing the severed head of Kyoko, while Mika's face appears on a nearby television.